 It is possible to just sprain or strain the knee, but sometimes a rupture or tear occurs, possibly requiring surgery.
 While over 5.5 million people visit orthopedic surgeons each year for knee pain, only a fraction of them will actually require surgery to fix their problem.
 Instead, physicians usually prescribe pain medication and send the patient to therapy.
 We believe that investing in sports injury treatment and management with our team of experts is usually a better choice than an orthopedic surgeon.

 Sprain and Strains

-A strain injury occurs from over-stretching or stress to a muscle or tendon.
-The tendon is a strong cord that attaches muscle to bone.
-The over-stretching can result from twisting, bending or over contraction of a muscle.
-The symptoms are usually pain, tenderness, inflammation, spasm, loss of strength or loss of function.
-Muscles strains can be minor or severe depending on the amount of damage or stress placed on the muscle or tendon.
-It is important to have these injuries treated as soon as possible to prevent chronic problems which can impair function and loss of play time.
+A strain injury occurs from overstretching or stress to a muscle or tendon, the strong cord that attaches muscle to bone.
+It can result from twisting, bending, or over-contraction of a muscle.
+The symptoms are usually pain, tenderness, inflammation, spasm, loss of strength, or loss of function.
+Strains can be minor or severe, depending on the amount of damage or stress placed on the muscle or tendon.

 Pain from a common athletic injury should not keep you from enjoying your everyday life!
 Contact Texas Spine Clinic to schedule an appointment at our sports injury clinic.
 Our skilled physicians employ non-invasive techniques that extend beyond standard sports medicine so you can enjoy comprehensive pain relief for a whole-body reduction in tension and stress.